dlang/dub-docs/docs/dub-reference/subpackages.md

 Because sub-packages act as any other package, the default `targetType` is `autodetect`.

+When a sub-package is built, additional "Have" versions are defined.
+For example, with a root package named `package` with a `mylibrary` sub-package, a `Have_package_mylibrary` version will be automatically defined by DUB, and will be visible for all packages.

 ## Declaration

 Sub-packages can be declared entirely within the main recipe, or by a